shrag13/Shticky/replit.md

 - ✓ Admin now uses dedicated login form at /admin-panel with Admin/Admin credentials
 - ✓ Fixed home page loading loop issue when admin users were logged in through main system
 - ✓ Integrated comprehensive admin API endpoints with proper authorization middleware
+- ✓ Fixed React hooks ordering violation that caused "rendered more hooks than during previous render" error
+- ✓ Resolved infinite loading spinner by moving all useQuery hooks before conditional returns
+- ✓ Established proper routing: landing page accessible to all users, authenticated users redirect to /dashboard on login
+- ✓ Maintained /home route as alias for compatibility while using /dashboard as primary user route
+- ✓ Fixed sign-in page redirects to properly send users to /dashboard instead of landing page

 # System Architecture